dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 of nonexistence where required.
 The client MUST NOT rely on any particular order of RRs in the message sections.

+For the purposes of Section 5.4.1 of {{!RFC2181}} any authoritative answers received MUST be ranked the same as the answer for the primary question.

 Clients MUST take into account that individual RRs might originate from different DNS zones and that proofs of non-existence might have been produced by different signers.

-Absence of QTx values which were requested by client but are not present in MQTYPE-Response option indicates that:
+Absence of QTx values which were requested by client but are not present in the MQTYPE-Response option indicates that:

 - the server was unwilling to process the request (e.g. because a limit was exceeded), and/or